Turn off Data Roaming or prepare for a trip

 Do you need to avoid roaming charges because you've arrived at your destination without an international data plan?
 Check your Cellular/Mobile Data options and turn off Data Roaming.

-- In the Settings app, tap Cellular, or Cellular Data, or Mobile Data.
+1. In the Settings app, tap Mobile or Mobile Data.
+Then:

 Are you still planning your trip?
 Here are three other ways to prepare: